Nové Město na Moravě: History

 The first written mention of Nové Město na Moravě is from 1267 under the name Bočkov.
 It was founded during the colonization by royal burgrave Boček of Obřany after the nearby Cistercian monastery in Žďár nad Sázavou was established in 1252, not later than in 1255.
 The name Nové Město was used for the first time in a deed of King Wenceslaus II from 1293 and it was first referred to as a market town.

 In 1312, Nové Město was inherited by lords of Lipá.
 Probably in the late 14th century, they had built a fortress here.
-In 1496, it was acquired by William II of Pernštejn.
-During the rule of the Pernštejn family, the Renaissance town hall was built and the fortress was rebuilt into a Renaissance castle.
+In 1496, it was acquired by Vilém II of Pernštejn.
+During the rule of the Pernštejn family (especially under Vratislav II of Pernštejn in 1561–1582), the town experienced an economic boom.
+The Renaissance town hall was built and the fortress was rebuilt into a Renaissance castle.
 The Pernštejn family owned Nové Město until 1588.
-The next owners were Vilém Dubský, who reconstructed the castle, Archbishop Franz von Dietrichstein, or the Kratzer family, who took care of the economic prosperity of the manor and supported glass making and ironworks on the manor.
+The next owners were Vilém Dubský, who reconstructed the castle, Archbishop Franz von Dietrichstein, and the Kratzer family, who took care of the economic prosperity of the estate and supported glass making and ironworks in the estate.

 At the end of the 19th century, skiing developed, thanks to which the town became a centre of winter sports.
 The railway was built in 1905.

 Demographics

 Economy

-There is a hospital in the town, which is the main employer.
+The largest employer based in the town is the local hospital.
+There are only small and medium-sized industrial enterprises.

 Despite its mountainous location, the town has a long tradition of manufacturing.
 Among the significant employers are Sporten, producer of ski equipment, and Medin, producer of medical instruments.
 Other production includes wireless communication modems by Racom.

 Transport

+The I/19 road from Žďár nad Sázavou to Boskovice passes through the town.

-Nové Město na Moravě is a hub of many local roads, crossed by a first class road No. 19.
-The town also lies on a local railway line from Tišnov to Žďár nad Sázavou.
+Nové Město na Moravě is located on a short railway line from Žďár nad Sázavou to Tišnov.

 Sport

 The town is a prominent Czech winter sports resort.
-The Vysočina Aréna hosted the 2013 Biathlon World Championships and since the 2011–12 season, the Biathlon World Cup event has been held here more or less regularly.
+The Vysočina Aréna hosted the 2013 and 2024 Biathlon World Championships and since the 2011–12 season, the Biathlon World Cup event has been held here more or less regularly.
 It also hosted events of the Tour de Ski in 2007–08 and 2008–09.

 Mountain bike races are also being organised in Nové Město na Moravě, hosting races at the UCI Mountain Bike World Cup level as well as the cross-country event of the 2016 UCI Mountain Bike & Trials World Championships.

-The local football club SFK Vrchovina plays in the Moravian-Silesian Football League, the third tier of the Czech football system.
+The local football club SFK Vrchovina Nové Město na Moravě plays in the Moravian-Silesian Football League, the third tier of the Czech football system.